 At the time of this blog post, the Uniform Bar Exam (UBE) has been officially adopted by 32 states and one jurisdiction.
 The UBE was first adopted in 2011 by just three states (Alabama, Missouri and North Dakota).
 Now there are plans to implement this “universal” testing format going out as far as 2021 (Texas).

-INSTANT PORTABILITY OF BAR SCORES
+INSTANT PORTABILITY OF UBE EXAM SCORES

 The UBE was designed initially to help reduce the need for newly minted attorneys to take another bar exam in order to become licensed in another state or jurisdiction.
-The UBE permits you to transfer a score obtained in one UBE state/jurisdiction to another, subject to certain limitations (the NCBE Bar Admission Guide has those details).
+The UBE permits you to transfer a score obtained in one UBE state/jurisdiction to another, subject to certain limitations.
+The NCBE Bar Admission Guide has those details.

 INSTANT RECIPROCITY, MAXIMIZING JOB OPPORTUNITIES